-Q&A: What questions do you have about coronavirus vaccinations?
-Ask The Post.
+Coronavirus Q&A: Can I take Tylenol before getting the vaccine?

 At current rates, it will probably be months before the existing prioritized population is vaccinated.
 States are looking for any way to safely scale this unprecedented process of mass inoculation.
-NFL teams are offering up their stadiums as vaccination sites for the public.
+NFL teams are offering their stadiums as vaccination sites for the public.
 In Maryland, state health officials have converted the parking lot of a Six Flags theme park into a vaccination site with the goal of vaccinating 6,000 people there per day.

-The Washington Post’s Julie Zauzmer, Fenit Nirappil and Lola Fadulu will answer your questions at noon on Wednesday about vaccine rollout across the country, emerging variants of the virus and the efforts underway by jurisdictions around the Washington region to quell the pandemic as much as possible.
+The Washington Post’s Julie Zauzmer, Fenit Nirappil and Lola Fadulu are answering questions now about vaccine rollout across the country, emerging variants of the virus and the efforts underway by jurisdictions around the Washington region to quell the pandemic as much as possible.

 Zauzmer covers the D.C. government for The Post, reporting on measures set by city health officials to curtail the spread of the virus.
 Fadulu is a fellow at The Post who has been reporting on the District’s efforts to equitably distribute doses of the vaccine between more affluent neighborhoods and those hit hardest by the pandemic.